jtrauntvein/cross-platform-build/README.md

 * output (string, required): Specifies the name of the output file.
 * variable_name (string, required): Specifies the name of the variable that will be declared in the output file.
 * namespaces (string, optional):  Specifies the names of C++ namespaces that will be generated in the output and will contain the generated declaration.
-* options (object, optional): Specifies the options structure that is generated when this target is generated within a sub-project.
+* options (object, required): Specifies the options parameter of the makefile.js entry-point function.

 The return value from this function will be the object that is generated to track the state of the task.